-You can make cost-effective choices, especially if you make your own food for the event.
-Find pre-made frozen options.
-Or you might be able to partner with local restaurants to provide meals.
-Consider dietary needs, such as vegetarian/vegan and gluten-free restrictions.
+You can make cost-effective choices, especially when preparing food for the event.
+Consider finding pre-made frozen options or partnering with local restaurants to provide meals.
+Be sure to account for dietary needs, such as vegetarian, vegan, and gluten-free restrictions.